 Minneapolis, MN 55403-2005

-International Applicants: See transcript evaluation requirements listed in the section below.
+International Applicants: See transcript evaluation requirements listed in the international checklist.

 Exception: Transcripts for advanced placement courses and study abroad transfer credits are not required.

 We require applicants’ credentials to be at least the equivalent to a four-year bachelor’s degree from a regionally-accredited U.S. institution.
 If you completed your undergraduate or graduate work at a college or university outside of the United States, you must complete a transcript evaluation.
 There are three options available to applicants in need of a transcript evaluation.

 - Educational Credential Evaluators (ECE) or World Education Services (WES) are independent transcript evaluation services that the Opus College of Business accepts for international transcript evaluation.
 If you choose to have ECE or WES do your evaluation, you will receive a copy of the evaluation.
 To use ECE or WES, visit their website and choose the “Start Your Evaluation” option.